-To understand Helix, first you need to understand cluster management.
+To understand Helix, you first need to understand cluster management.
 A distributed system typically runs on multiple nodes for the following reasons:

-Each node performs one or more of the primary function of the cluster, such as storing and serving data, producing and consuming data streams, and so on.
+Each node performs one or more of the primary functions of the cluster, such as storing and serving data, producing and consuming data streams, and so on.
 Once configured for your system, Helix acts as the global brain for the system.
 It is designed to make decisions that cannot be made in isolation.
 Examples of such decisions that require global knowledge and coordination:

 While it is possible to integrate these functions into the distributed system, it complicates the code.
 Helix has abstracted common cluster management tasks, enabling the system builder to model the desired behavior with a declarative state model, and let Helix manage the coordination.
 The result is less new code to write, and a robust, highly operable system.